avptp/face/readme.md

 ## Deployment

-The deployment process is automated with [GitHub Actions](https://github.com/features/actions).
-When changes are incorporated into production (`master` branch) or staging (`develop` branch), an automatic deployment is made to the corresponding environment.
+The deployment process is automated.
+When changes are incorporated into production (`main` branch) or staging (`develop` branch), an automatic deployment is made to the corresponding environment.

 ## Troubleshooting